 These are only a few reasons why dentists benefit from finding a partner.

 How Our Attorneys Can Help You Form a Dentist Partnership Agreement

-At Wood and Delgado, our representation goes well beyond the formation, drafting and finalization of the partnership agreement in that our representation focuses on the unique individual members of the partnership and meeting with all the interested parties to develop a common set of goals, beliefs and desires in attempting to create a partnership that is as unique as the individuals themselves.
+At Wood and Morgan, our representation goes well beyond the formation, drafting and finalization of the partnership agreement in that our representation focuses on the unique individual members of the partnership and meeting with all the interested parties to develop a common set of goals, beliefs and desires in attempting to create a partnership that is as unique as the individuals themselves.
 Some of the important areas that our partnership agreements cover are:

 - Buy-sell rights;